 Further, if it is true that all those who are drawn will — “irresistibly” — come to Christ, then this would logically lead to universalism.
 Consider the words of Jesus as we read John 12:32:

 “As for Me, if I am lifted up from the earth I will draw all people to Myself.”

 The key thing to remember is that “can” does not imply necessity.
-That is to say, “can” and “will” are two extremely different things.
+That is to say, “can” and “must” are two extremely different things.

 “I think what’s going on there is kind of a ‘wooing process’ where we legitimately end up loving and desiring and wanting God because we have been inexorably won over by His Spirit.
 This isn’t a violation of our freedom.”

 I refer to this “wooing process” as the process of regeneration.
 Humans are free to hit the “abort button” (abortion is bad) or not at any time during the process over time.
 This range of options (to resist or not to resist), each of which is consistent with a person’s nature in the process of regeneration, is libertarian freedom.
 If we do nothing, then God will complete what He started and get us to the place where we find ourselves desiring and wanting God (including all the “warm fuzzy emotions”).

 “It’s God’s choice — it’s NOT our choice” (emphasis mine)!